Natural Cures, Remedies and Tips. How To Cure Acid Reflux and Heartburn

 The best thing I found to reduce symptoms was Apple Cider Vinegar.
 I would put a teaspoon-full in a cup of warm water with some honey and drink it whenever I felt bad, before meals, before bedtime, at breakfast.
 Any time, really.
 It isn't quite magic, but it really does help.
 The only warning though, is to rinse out your mouth immediately after you drink it, as it will eat out your teeth if you don't.
 Better to brush your teeth.
 It is odd that an acidic drink would help with acid reflux, but it does.

-A lot of the pain is caused by excess gas building up in your stomach and causing pressure.
-You can get rid of that gas by burping.
-To encourage a burp you have to get all of the gas to rise to the top of your stomach.
 Two tricks really help.
 First, move your body, rock back and forth.
 This causes the bubbles of gas to separate from the mass of food and collect in the upper part of your stomach.
 Then, after doing this for a short time, maybe 20 seconds, use your hand to thump your stomach.
 Just pat firmly with the heel of your hand or a fist on the right side of the stomach.
 If you have excess stomach gas this will almost always cause you to burp, and you will feel better immediately.
 Keep doing it if you still feel pressure.

 Tight clothing around the waist can really bring on an attack.
 Any clothing with a snug elastic band can hurt you.
 Wear underwear that fits a bit loosely, and don't tighten your belt too much.
 Loosen your belt when you sit, and wear loose-fitting pants.
 This sounds like a very minor thing, but avoiding tight clothing and especially tight elastic can make a huge difference.
+Try using suspenders instead of a belt.
+It helps a lot.

 Often you hear the advice to reduce fatty foods.
 I never found this at all useful, it made no difference.
 In fact, I began an Atkins diet, very high fat, and it actually seemed to help.
 See which works best for you.
 The main thing is not to eat too high a volume of food in one meal.